 Unfortunately, there's a second catch: even though Parcel 7 qualifies as an "insider's secret," there are plenty of "insiders" who know about it . . . so sometimes it's full.
 If you plan to park at Parcel 7, always have a #2 choice in mind.

 Address: 92 Sudbury Street (but use 110 New Sudbury Street for your GPS, and when you're returning to the garage to get your car, use Stairwell 1 on the Hanover Street side across from Bell in Hand.

-Near: Haymarket, Faneuil Hall, Quincy Market, Government Center / City Hall Plaza; walk across the Greenway to the North End, waterfront, Boston cruises, New England Aquarium
+Near: Haymarket, Faneuil Hall, Quincy Market, Boston Public Market, Government Center and City Hall Plaza; walk across the Greenway to the North End, waterfront, Boston cruises, New England Aquarium

 Reasonably close: TD Garden and nearby bars / nightlife venues, West End, Downtown Boston

 - Regular daily rates: $10/1 hr, $20/2 hr, $25/3 hr, $28/4 hr

 - Evening hours (in after 5pm, out by 5am): $16